Install AGIC by using a new Application Gateway deployment

 EOF

-To deploy an Kubernetes RBAC enabled cluster, set the aksEnableRBAC field to true
+To deploy a Kubernetes RBAC-enabled cluster, set aksEnableRBAC to true.

-This step adds the following components to your subscription:
+The following procedure adds these components to your subscription:

 wget https://raw.githubusercontent.com/Azure/application-gateway-kubernetes-ingress/master/deploy/azuredeploy.json -O template.json

-2. Deploy the Azure Resource Manager template using the Azure CLI.
+2. Deploy the ARM template by using the Azure CLI, and modify it as needed.
 The deployment might take up to 5 minutes.

 resourceGroupName="MyResourceGroup"